insight-icon/cookiecutter-icon-p-rep-simple/README.md

 # cookiecutter-icon-p-rep-simple

-This is a helper utility to automatically generate the neccesary files you need to run a `one-click` deployment of a P-Rep node for the ICON Blockchain.
-Users can simply rerun this template and expect changes to happen automatically on their account based on the updated template.
+Scaffolding tool to automatically generate the neccesary files you need to run a `one-click` deployment of a P-Rep and Citizen nodes for the ICON Blockchain.

+Requires AWS account with proper permissions.

 ## Prerequisites